hpaluch/ch341-i2c-24c01c/README.md

 The example program does following:
 1. Write sample string to EEPROM
-1. Read back all EEPROM contents and comparing sample string
+1. Read back all EEPROM contents and compare sample string
 1. Write erase pattern to whole EEPROM
 1. Read back whole EEPROM and verify contents